Board Governance Framework

 Time Commitment

-- The time commitment for the Board Chair includes quarterly meetings with the Executive Steering Committee and the Board (and any ad hoc Executive Steering Committee and Board meetings), preparation for these meetings, a monthly meeting with the CEO, communication with the Minister MTCS, leading the resolution of issues as needed and any follow up appropriate for the Chair.
+- The time commitment for the Board Chair includes quarterly meetings with the Executive Steering Committee and the Board (and any ad hoc Executive Steering Committee and Board meetings), preparation for these meetings, a monthly meeting with the CEO, communication with the Minister MTCG, leading the resolution of issues as needed and any follow up appropriate for the Chair.

 - All meetings and formal engagements will be scheduled in advance in consultation with the Board Chair.